Not Currently on View

 -- Johannes Cochlaeus, 1512

-Mrs. William H. Thompson; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1946.
+Mrs. William H. Thompson; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1946.